Ascidiacea: Direct development in ascidians

 Some ascidians, especially in Molgulidae family, have direct development in which the embryo develops directly into the juvenile without developing a tailed larva.

 Colonial species

 Colonial ascidians reproduce both asexually and sexually.
 Colonies can survive for decades.
 An ascidian colony consists of individual elements called zooids.
 Zooids within a colony are usually genetically identical and some have a shared circulation.

+The colonial forms are as follows:

+Order Aplousobranchia: The last common ancestor was probably colonial, as all species in this order forms colonies through epicardial budding, except for the two solitary genera Pseudorhopalaea and Rhopalaea in the family Diazonidae, which evolved into solitary forms secondarily.

+Order Phlebobranchia: A solitary order, except for the family Perophoridae (genera Ecteinascidia and Perophora) and genus Plurella.
+The ability to form colonies evolved twice; once in Plurella and once in Perophoridae.

+Order Stolidobranchia: Colonial species are only found in family Styelidae, where coloniality evolved twice; once in the common ancestor of genera Botryllinae and Polyzoinae and once in genus Polyandrocarpa.

 Sexual reproduction

 Different colonial ascidian species produce sexually derived offspring by one of two dispersal strategies – colonial species are either broadcast spawners (long-range dispersal) or philopatric (very short-range dispersal).
 Broadcast spawners release sperm and ova into the water column and fertilization occurs near to the parent colonies.
 Some species are also viviparous.
 Resultant zygotes develop into microscopic larvae that may be carried great distances by oceanic currents.
 The larvae of sessile forms which survive eventually settle and complete maturation on the substratum- then they may bud asexually to form a colony of zooids.

 The picture is more complicated for the philopatrically dispersed ascidians: sperm from a nearby colony (or from a zooid of the same colony) enter the atrial siphon and fertilization takes place within the atrium.
 Embryos are then brooded within the atrium where embryonic development takes place: this results in macroscopic tadpole-like larvae.
 When mature, these larvae exit the atrial siphon of the adult and then settle close to the parent colony (often within meters).
 The combined effect of short sperm range and philopatric larval dispersal results in local population structures of closely related individuals/inbred colonies.
 Generations of colonies which are restricted in dispersal are thought to accumulate adaptions to local conditions, thereby providing advantages over newcomers.

 Trauma or predation often results in fragmentation of a colony into subcolonies.
 Subsequent zooid replication can lead to coalescence and circulatory fusion of the subcolonies.
 Closely related colonies which are proximate to each other may also fuse if they coalesce and if they are histocompatible.
 Ascidians were among the first animals to be able to immunologically distinguish self from non-self as a mechanism to prevent unrelated colonies from fusing to them and parasitizing them.